Promoting children’s rights & fighting the root causes of child labour

-Millions of school-age children worldwide are not in school, leaving them vulnerable to abuse, neglect or being forced into labour.
-We fund programmes that promote children’s rights, giving them access to education, healthcare and a sustainable family income so they can create more opportunities for themselves and their families.
+Millions of school-age children worldwide are not in school, leaving them vulnerable to abuse, neglect or exploitation.
+We support programmes that promote children’s rights and fight child labour.